Thursday, August 2, 2018

 (2019 Update: Mr. Bagel is permanently closed)

-I was bummed when Starbucks got rid of plain bagels in Argentina, but I was even more upset with Walmart, because they only sell a handful of plain bagels once a month.
-If you're lucky, you might get to find bagels there two or three times throughout the whole year.
-But now, Mr. Bagel has come along to save the day, or has it?
+I was disappointed when Starbucks stopped selling plain bagels in Argentina, but I was even more frustrated with Walmart.
+They only sell a few plain bagels once a month, and if you're lucky, you might find them two or three times a year.
+But now, Mr. Bagel has come to the rescue... or has it?

-Mr. Bagel is located in Independencia 468 in Cordoba Capital, and offers a new twist on bagels.
-Now in the States, bagels come in a variety of flavors like plain, poppy seed, onion, apple-cinnamon, cinnamon-raisin, salty, blueberry, sesame seed, and the list goes on and on.
-But regardless of the flavor, most of us just slice a bagel in half, toast it, and add some cream cheese, and we're done.
-That's how I like bagels, and the only time I've ever deviated from that routine was when I was living with my in-laws in New York.
-Bagels with mayo, ham, and cheese used to be a quick meal in our household.
-But as I stood at the counter, I was blown away by how different Mr. Bagel prepared bagels, but I'm not saying it was bad at all.
+Mr. Bagel is located at Independencia 468 in Córdoba Capital and offers a fresh take on bagels.
+In the States, bagels come in all kinds of flavors—plain, poppy seed, onion, apple-cinnamon, cinnamon-raisin, salty, blueberry, sesame seed, and the list goes on.
+But no matter the flavor, most of us just slice a bagel in half, toast it, and spread on some cream cheese.
+That’s my go-to way of enjoying bagels.
+The only time I strayed from this routine was when I lived with my in-laws in New York.
+Bagels with mayo, ham, and cheese were a quick meal in our household.
+But when I stood at the counter at Mr. Bagel, I was impressed by how differently they prepared their bagels—and I’m not saying that in a bad way at all.

-You have three overhead menus, each with three steps:
+You have three menus above the counter, each with three steps:

-The first step is to pick what type of bagel you want.
-There's the classic (aka plain), wheat (integral), garlic (ajo), onion (cebolla), or you can opt not to have a bagel and just go for a salad.
+The first step is to choose the type of bagel.
+You can go with classic (plain), wheat (integral), garlic (ajo), onion (cebolla), or skip the bagel altogether and opt for a salad.

-The third and final step involves choosing 3 toppings at no additional cost, which include lettuce, onions, bell peppers, lentils, olives, avocado, sauerkraut, mushrooms, corn, carrots, eggs, tomatoes, and Yamani rice.
-If you've chosen your 3 toppings already, but you want an extra one, it's going to cost you $10 (.36 US cents) extra pesos per topping.
+The third and final step is to choose three toppings at no extra cost.
+You can select from lettuce, onions, bell peppers, lentils, olives, avocado, sauerkraut, mushrooms, corn, carrots, eggs, tomatoes, and Yamani rice.
+If you’ve already picked your three toppings but want an extra one, it will cost you an additional $10 Argentine pesos (about 36 US cents) per topping.

-When you place your order, it's kind of like Subway.
-You tell the person what type of bagel you want, the main ingredient, the toppings, and what type of dressing you want on it.
-Mr. Bagel offers a couple of dressings like tartar sauce, Italian dressing, mustard, mayo, and ketchup.
-Oh, and I almost forgot.
-You'll also be asked if you want to toast your bagel.
+Placing your order at Mr. Bagel is a bit like ordering at Subway.
+You choose your type of bagel, main ingredient, toppings, and dressing.
+They offer a few dressing options, including tartar sauce, Italian dressing, mustard, mayo, and ketchup.
+Oh, and I almost forgot—you'll also be asked if you want your bagel toasted.

-The customer service is amazing, which is so rare down here.
-I ordered the bagel with sesame seeds and some cream cheese with chives.
-I think the server was a little surprised that I would spend $120 pesos ($4.37 USD) on a bagel with cream cheese when there were so many other ingredients and toppings in front of me, but that's just who I am.
-I don't like to change things up too much.
-Fortunately, my partner, and our friend, Franco were both a bit more ambitious with their selections.
+The customer service is amazing, which is pretty rare here.
+I ordered the bagel with sesame seeds and cream cheese with chives.
+I think the server was a little surprised that I would spend $120 pesos ($4.37 USD) on a simple bagel with cream cheese when there were so many other ingredients and toppings available, but that’s just how I am.
+I like to keep it simple.
+Fortunately, my partner was a bit more adventurous with his choice.

-Zach had a plain bagel with carrots, cream cheese and chives, while Franco ordered two bagel sandwiches.
-One had salmon, sauerkraut, and avocado slices.
-The other bagel sandwich had tuna with sauteed peppers, and I have to admit, it looked delicious!
+Zach had a plain bagel with carrots, cream cheese, and chives, while an acquaintance of ours ordered two bagel sandwiches.
+One had salmon, sauerkraut, and avocado slices, and the other featured tuna with sautéed peppers.
+I have to admit, it looked delicious!

 Plain bagel with carrots, cream cheese and chives